 The cyber landscape continues to change on a near daily basis and shows no signs of slowing.
-K2 Intelligence’s Jeremy Kroll and Austin Berglas recently joined more than 13,000 attendees at eMERGE Americas, a Global Idea Exchange and Innovation Launch Pad that has quickly become one of the most significant events focused on digital technology, innovation, and human culture.
-Much of Jeremy’s and Austin’s conversations among the more than 500 participating companies and 125 start-ups from Latin America, North America, and Europe centered on emerging cyber trends and how businesses and professionals can stay safe and secure in this new cyber world.
-Here are their three top takeaways on protecting what is most important to you, your family, and your business.
+K2 Intelligence’s Jeremy Kroll recently joined more than 13,000 attendees at eMERGE Americas, a Global Idea Exchange and Innovation Launch Pad that has quickly become one of the most significant events focused on digital technology, innovation, and human culture.
+Much of Jeremy’s conversations among the more than 500 participating companies and 125 start-ups from Latin America, North America, and Europe centered on emerging cyber trends and how businesses and professionals can stay safe and secure in this new cyber world.
+Here are his three top takeaways on protecting what is most important to you, your family, and your business.

 The most frightening cyber trend could be numbness leading to complacency.
 Regardless of your industry or geography, protection of what is most important to you remains crucial.
 Yes, there may be a numbness setting in as a never-ending barrage of threats present themselves each day, but we must try to overcome the numbness—and avoid complacency.
 Heightened situational awareness is crucial in order to fight back.
 Some tips: Limit access to the crown jewels within your organization.
 Don’t click on embedded email links without determining if they are real.
 Take the time to make a call and verify.
 Insist on multifactor authentication within your company.